LaserIO-UEL/LaserIO-UEL/README.md

 # Basic Features:
 - Chemical Cards for use with Mekanism gasses (if Mekanism is installed)
-- Energy Cards Max FE/t is now configurable via config (Default 1,000,000 FE/t)
+- Energy Cards max FE/t is now configurable via config (default: 1,000,000 FE/t)
-- Removal of Overclockers from Energy Cards
+- Removal of standard Overclockers from Energy Cards
 - Updated Guide book

 # Advanced Features:
-- Energy Overclocker tier(s) meant to help pack developers better gate energy transportation
+- Optional Energy Overclocker tier(s) meant to help pack developers better gate energy transportation
 - These tiers come with: configurable names, max energy values (tooltips will change to reflect these values), and colors - all controllable from the config!
 - General cleanup and optimizations